 Finalists may have their headshot displayed alongside their name on screen when they are announced at the event.
 We may also use headshots to announce finalists on our social media campaign.

-Getting the recognition that you deserve by winning an award for becoming a finalist can be a real boost to your business.
-Our event also provides a great opportunity to network with like-minded companies and individuals.
-You are provided with a finalist seal that you can display on your website or in your email signature.
+Getting the recognition that you deserve by winning an award or becoming a finalist can be a real boost to your business.
+Our events also provide a great opportunity to network with like-minded companies and individuals.
+You are provided with a finalist seal and certificate that you can display on your website or in your office.
 You are also provided with a press release to help you spread the word to your network.

-You are encouraged to attend if you make it as a finalist.
+You are encouraged to participate if you make it as a finalist.
 The event gives you an opportunity to be celebrated and recognised for your outstanding work in your field.

 A judging panel made up of highly respected industry professionals with a broad range of experience will be chosen to examine the submissions.
 Judging is allocated to ensure that there is no conflict of interest in respective categories.
 Each judge will be assigned several categories and will be asked to score each submission in those categories based on all documentation provided by entrants.
 Several judges are assigned per category to ensure a range of expertise and opinions.
 The aggregate highest score will determine the winner of each award.

 Additionally, as part of the assessment process and to ensure transparency, some categories may require a panel interview with judges.